KassemKallas/Backdoor-Attacks-in-DeepLearning/README.md

  > Category: white box, zero-bit, static watermark

+###### 2. Adversarial frontier stitching for remote neural network watermarking [Paper](https://link.springer.com/article/10.1007/s00521-019-04434-z)
+ > Authors: Le Merrer, Erwan, Patrick Perez, and Gilles Trédan

+ > Publisher: Neural Computing and Applications

+ > Embeds the watermark by fine-tuning a pre-trained model so that the boundary of the classification region assumes a desired shape.
+This is achieved by making use of adversarial attacks to tweak the decision boundary of the target model.
+The key image-label pairs are generated as adversarial examples.

+ > Category: black box, zero-bit, dynamic watermark

+###### 3. Watermarking deep neural networks in image processing [Paper](https://ieeexplore.ieee.org/abstract/document/9093125)
+ > Authors: Quan, Yuhui, Huan Teng, Yixin Chen, and Hui Ji

+ > Publisher: IEEE transactions on neural networks and learning systems

+ > key-input images are noise-like images generated randomly according to a uniform distribution.
+Then, the network is trained in such a way that the output images in correspondence to the noise trigger images contain a watermark pattern crafted by applying to the noise image an operator mimicking the image processing task carried out by the network.
+The watermark pattern can be either retrieved from the output images to prove the ownership of the model, or transformed into a logo-image for visual verification.
+The work is tested on denoising CNN and Super-resolution.

+ > Category: black box, Multi-bit, dynamic watermark, Image processing tasks (not classification)

+###### 4. Model watermarking for image processing networks [Paper](https://ojs.aaai.org/index.php/AAAI/article/view/6976)
+ > Authors: Zhang, Jie, Dongdong Chen, Jing Liao, Han Fang, Weiming Zhang, Wenbo Zhou, Hao Cui, and Nenghai Yu

+ > Publisher: Proceedings of the AAAI Conference on Artificial Intelligence

+ > Using a sub-network to embed a watermak into the images produced by the original model.
+The pipeline consists of an image processing network, embedding sub-network, a discriminator and an exctractor sub-network.

+ > Category: box-free, Multi-bit, dynamic watermark, Image processing tasks (not classification)

 ## 2019
 ###### 1. Deepmarks: A secure fingerprinting framework for digital rights management of deep learning models [Paper](https://dl.acm.org/doi/pdf/10.1145/3323873.3325042)
  > Authors: Huili Chen, Bita Darvish Rouhani, Cheng Fu, Jishen Zhao and Farinaz Koushanfar